-Includes the independent officers as well as the Speaker, the Clerks at the Table, the Law Clerk and Parliamentary Counsel, and the Sergeant at Arms.
+Includes the officers (Advocate for Children and Youth, Chief Electoral Officer, Conflict of Interest Commissioner, Information and Privacy Commissioner, Ombudsman, Provincial Auditor, Public Interest Disclosure Commissioner) as well as the Clerk and the Clerks at the Table, the Law Clerk and Parliamentary Counsel, and the Sergeant at Arms.

-An independent officer of the Assembly who holds the government accountable in matters of fairness.
+An Officer of the Assembly who holds the government accountable in matters of fairness.

 The party that has the second highest number of members in the Assembly after the governing party.